chenchao666/HoMM-Master/README.md

 * We have provide four functions **HoMM3**, **HoMM4**, **HoMM** and **KHoMM** conresponding to the third-order HoMM, fourth-order HoMM, Arbitrary-order moment matching, and Kernel HoMM.

 ## Reimplement HoMM in your work
-Readers can reimplement the HoMM in their work very easily by using the following function.
+* Readers can reimplement the HoMM in their work very easily by using the following function.
+* In our code, the $x_s$ denotes the deep features in the adapted layer. b is the batchsize and L is the number of neurons in the adapted layer. num denotes the N in our paper, which indicates the number of sampled values in the high-level tensor.

 **HoMM3**
 ```python